wizelineacademy/ios-bootcamp-project-2021/README.md

 ## Deliverables

-We provide the delivery dates so you can plan accordingly.
+We provide the delivery dates for you to can plan accordingly.
 Please, take this challenge seriously and try to make progress constantly.

 It’s worth mentioning that you’ll ONLY get feedback from the review team for your first deliverable, so you will have a chance to fix or improve the code based on our suggestions.

 For the final deliverable, we will provide some feedback, but there is no extra review date.
-If you are struggling with something, we will be happy to help you via the #ios-apprenticeship-2020 slack channel.
+If you are struggling with something, we will be happy to help you via the #ios-bootcamp-2021 slack channel.

 ### First Deliverable